Pete Carroll says Seahawks were ‘in on’ Stephon Gilmore before star CB was traded to Panthers

 Given that vague response, how much of a run the Seahawks figures to remain unknown.

-Gilmore grew up in South Carolina and played collegiately at the University of South Carolina, and it’s thought he favored a return home if he wasn’t going to stay with the Patriots.
+Gilmore grew up in South Carolina and played collegiately at the University of South Carolina, and it’s thought he favored a return home if he were not going to stay with the Patriots.
 Tampa Bay, which last week signed Richard Sherman, was also considered a strong suitor for Gilmore as was Dallas.

-And while players can’t necessarily force where they get traded, that Gilmore may be more inclined to re-sign with the Panthers after the season due to his ties to the area may have made a trade with Carolina a little cleaner (Carolina’s GM, it’s worth noting, is longtime Seahawks personnel Scott Fitterer, who is in his first year with the Panthers).
+And while players can’t necessarily force where they get traded, that Gilmore might be more inclined to re-sign with the Panthers after the season due to his ties to the area might have made a trade with Carolina a little cleaner (Carolina’s GM, it’s worth noting, is longtime Seahawks personnel Scott Fitterer, who is in his first year with the Panthers).

-And while Gilmore is a four-time Pro Bowl pick — including last season when he played just 11 games due to a quad injury — and two-time All-Pro selection, there are reasons the Seahawks may not have gone after him too aggressively.
+And while Gilmore is a four-time Pro Bowl pick — including last season when he played just 11 games due to a quad injury — and two-time All-Pro selection, there are reasons the Seahawks might not have gone after him too aggressively.

 Gilmore is 31 and coming off surgery to repair the quad injury and won’t be eligible to begin practicing until Oct.
 18.

-Carroll has talked often of the time it takes cornerbacks to acclimate to Seattle’s system and given that Gilmore has yet to practice this year and would have some learning to do he may not have been able to help the Seahawks until November though Fitterer said Wednesday the Panthers hope he can play immediately.
+Carroll has talked often of the time it takes cornerbacks to acclimate to Seattle’s system and given that Gilmore has yet to practice this year and would have some learning to do he might not have been able to help the Seahawks until November though Fitterer said Wednesday that the Panthers hope he can play immediately.

 Seattle also hasn’t had a great run of success in the Carroll era with veteran cornerbacks who aren’t familiar with the system, especially the step-kick technique (Cary Williams being one example, Quinton Dunbar another).